Simple Dynamics for Plurality Consensus: Lower bounds

 Since $\Prob{}{\tau < \infty} = 1$ and all $X_t$'s have values bounded between $0$ and $n$, from the martingale stopping theorem\footnote{See e.g. Chapter 17 in~\cite{lpwAMS08} for a summary of martingales and related results} we get that $\Expec{}{X_\tau} \leqslant \Expec{}{X_0}$.
 If we start from a configuration that is $n/4$-unbalanced in favor of the red color, we have that $X_0 = n/2 + n/8$, and if we call $\varepsilon$ is the probability that the process ends up with all blue nodes we have that $\Expec{}{X_\tau} = (1-\varepsilon) n$.
 Hence it must be $(1-\varepsilon)n \leqslant n/2 + n/8$ and the probability to end up with all blue nodes is $\varepsilon \geqslant 5/8 > 1/4$.
 Thus the protocol is not a $(n/4,1/4)$-solver.

-\begin{lemma}[uniform property] A constant $\eta > 0$ exists such that, if $\mathcal{P}$ is an $(\eta n,1/4)$-solver, then its $f$ must have the uniform property. \end{lemma} \proof Thanks to the previous lemma, we can assume that $f$has the clear-majority property but a triple $(r,g,b)$ exists such that $\delta_r < \max\{ \delta_g,\delta_b \}$.
-Let's start the process with the following initial configuration having only the above 3 colors and then show that the process w.h.p. will not converge to the majority color $r$.
+\begin{lemma}[uniform property] A constant $\eta > 0$ exists such that, if $\mathcal{P}$ is an $(\eta n,1/4)$-solver, then its $f$ must have the uniform property. \end{lemma} \proof Thanks to the previous lemma, we can assume that $f$ has the clear-majority property but a triple $(r,g,b)$ exists such that $\delta_r < \max\{ \delta_g,\delta_b \}$.
+Let us start the process with the following initial configuration having only the above 3 colors and then show that the process w.h.p. will not converge to the plurality color $r$:

 We consider the ``hardest'' case where $\delta_r = 1$: the case $\delta_r = 0$ is simpler since in this case, no matter how the other $\delta's$ are distributed, it is easy to see that the r.v. $c_r$ will decrease exponentially to $0$ starting from the above configuration.